leechenwei/TryHackMe/Burp Suite: The Basics.md

 <h1><ins>Burp Suite: The Basics</ins></h1>
 Remember to look and go through all the features of Burp Suite.
-Hands-on-experience is what you needed.
+Hands-on-experience is what you needed.<br>

 <h2><ins>Task 2:What is Burp Suite?</ins></h2>
 1. Answer: Burp Suite Community<br><br><br>